SamuelDennis3141/VCS_Git/establishing_connection/README.md

 ## HTTPS Connection

-The https method is the most simple to set up however is not as secure as
+The https method is the most simple to set up however is not as secure as SSH
 ```
 echo "# test" >> README.md
 git init